Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 ## Contract Work / Getting Help
 You may be able to enlist your fellow adventurers to assist you in certain downtime activities for an agreed upon price.
 Each activity will have a section labeled as "Help" to disclose who and how many individuals are able to assist you with your activity.
 Prices of services depend on the two parties involved and can change based on the nature of the work.
 Either party can contribute downtime days towards the completion of the work only if they meet the requirements listed for that activity.

+Helping with a downtime activity requires you to also meet the requirements for the activity.
+Helping will act as if you are are doing a day of the work yourself, so any DC rolls will need to be made by the helper and the original worker.
+Any failures will add to the gold cost and downtime.
+However if the team's collective bonus/mods for the roll would beat the DC on a roll, no one of the team is required to roll against the activities DC.

 ## Quests and Downtime
 Quests and Missions are your main duties and source of income.
 So to reflect that, whenever you start a mission you are prohibited from pursuing any downtime activity for 24 Hours after mission compleation.